-The user specifies a default qualifier by writing the @DefaultQualifier annotation on a package (via the package-info.java file), class, method, or variable declaration.
+The end-user programmer specifies a default qualifier by writing the @DefaultQualifier annotation on a package, class, method, or variable declaration.
 The argument to @DefaultQualifier is the fully qualified String name of an annotation, and its optional second argument indicates where the default applies.
 If the second argument is omitted, the specified annotation is the default in all locations.
 See the Javadoc of DefaultQualifier for details.

-If you wish to write multiple @DefaultQualifier annotations at a single location, use @DefaultQualifiers instead.
+If you wish to write multiple @DefaultQualifier annotations at a single location, use @DefaultQualifiers instead